Euclideon/vaultclient/docs/UserGuide.md

   > TIP: If you prefer scroll wheel to change the move speed like Euclideon Geoverse MDM does, that option is available in the Mouse Pivot bindings in settings as well.

 Default Keyboard Controls (with the "Scene" window focussed):
-- `W` and `S` strafe the camera forward and backward at the current Camera Move Speed
+- `W` and `S` strafe the camera forward and backward at the current Camera Move Speed.
-- `A` and `D` strafe the camera left and right at the current Camera Move Speed
+- `A` and `D` strafe the camera left and right at the current Camera Move Speed.
-- `R` and `F` strafe the camera up and down at the current Camera Move Speed
+- `R` and `F` strafe the camera up and down at the current Camera Move Speed.
-- `Spacebar` locks altitude allowing user to move forward without it directly adjusting camera height (Z-axis lock)
+- `Spacebar` locks altitude allowing user to move forward without it directly adjusting camera height (Z-axis lock).

+#### Hotkeys
+- `F5` Toggles presentation mode, hiding the interface and going fullscreen.

+##### Gizmo Hotkeys
+- `B` Sets the gizmo to translation mode, allowing user to move objects.
+- `N` Sets the gizmo to rotation mode, allowing user to rotate objects.
+- `M` Sets the gizmo to scale mode, allowing user to resize objects.
+- `C` Toggles the gizmo between local and world space coordinates.

+##### Scene Explorer Hotkeys
+- `Ctrl+U` Opens popup for loading UDS files.
+- `Delete` Removes selected item(s) from the scene explorer.

 ### 2. Menu & Status Bar

 ![Status Bar](images/statusbar.png)

 The menu bar consists of 2 sections, the left section with menu drop downs and the right section with status information.

 #### System Menu

 ![System Menu](images/systemdown.png)

 The system menu has a number of system related functions.